Skip to content

 Equality (==)

-Performs equality comparison with object ID comparison for complex types.
+Performs equality comparison with object ID for complex types.

 /* Numeric equality */